“A weed is but an unloved flower.” Ella Wheeler Wilcox

 Yellow Wax Bells, Kirengeshoma palmata, are a little known but dramatic herbaceous perennial for the full to partial shade garden.
 A late summer bloomer, its striking clusters of pendulous bright yellow flowers bloom when just about nothing else does, making it a favorite of gardeners in the know.
 This exotic-looking perennial is a great addition to the woodland garden and can be planted under high trees.
 Good companion plants include ferns, hostas, astilbe.
 It can also be grown in a container.
+As I get older and travel more, I have planted more and more perennials in planters as they are lower maintenance and return year after year.

 I always thought of begonias as annuals until I discovered a perrenial variety for sale in a neighborhood fund raiser 20 years ago.
 For a dollar, I brought home a clump and planted it.
 Pretty much forgot about it and for my neglect, I’ve been rewarded with year after year of spectacular masses of lovely pink flowers.
 Pretty awesome return on my investment!
 And how cool to have begonias that don’t need to be planted every year.